 Whether by choice, divorce, or unplanned pregnancy, single moms may have the toughest job in the book.
 NeighborhoodScout's exclusive analysis reveals that the Bungalow Park neighborhood has more single mother households than 99.8% of the neighborhoods in the U.S. Often high concentrations of single mother homes can be a strong indicator of family and social issues such as poverty, high rates of school dropouts, crime, and other societal problems.

-In addition, one of the unique characteristics of the Bungalow Park neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.8% of the neighborhoods in America.
+In addition, the Bungalow Park neighborhood stands out for having an average per capita income lower than 98.8% of the neighborhoods in the United States.
 The Bungalow Park neighborhood also has a greater percentage of children living in poverty (65.5%) than found in 97.9% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 There are more people living in the Bungalow Park neighborhood employed as sales and service workers (52.7%) than almost any neighborhood in the country.
 From fast-food service workers to major sales accounts, sales and service workers make up the largest proportion of our national employment picture.
 But despite that size and importance nationally, this neighborhood still stands out as unique due to the dominance of people living here who work in such occupations.